The Burden of Proof for Recovering Damages in an Accident in New Jersey

 On the other hand, it is much more difficult to recover damages such as “pain and suffering” caused by an automobile accident under New Jersey’s no-fault auto insurance law.
 Only when a threshold of severity and permanence of injury is met can a victim sue for pain and suffering reimbursement.
 Again, the burden of proof lies with the victim.

 What is comparative negligence?

 Fault and comparative negligence are determined on a case-by-case basis.
-The premise of comparative negligence is noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2 and is the means by which insurance companies determine how much each party was liable for an auto accident.
+The premise of comparative negligence is noted in New Jersey Statutes Annotated (NJSA) 2A:15-5.2.
+It is how insurance companies determine how much each party was liable for an auto accident.
 According to the New Jersey Comparative Negligence Act, the amount of damages awarded to a victim of a car accident is directly proportional to the percent of liability that the negligent party had in causing the accident.
-For example, if $1,000 of damages were sustained in an auto accident, but the victim of the accident is determined to have been 50 percent at fault, they will receive only $1,000.
+For example, if $1,000 of damages were sustained in an auto accident, but the accident victim is determined to have been 50 percent at fault, they will receive only $1,000.

 What is the burden of proof for a victim of an accident?

-In order to recover damages in a personal injury case related to an automobile accident, the suing party must provide a jury or judge with the preponderance of evidence standard.
+To recover damages in a personal injury case related to an automobile accident, the suing party must provide a jury or judge with the preponderance of evidence standard.
 The preponderance of evidence standard means that the reviewing party – judge or jury – must be convinced of the plaintiff’s version of the events over those provided by the other party’s insurance company.
-This burden of proof is less of a burden to bear than that which is required in criminal courts: proving beyond a reasonable doubt.
+This burden of proof is less of a burden to bear than required in criminal courts: proving beyond a reasonable doubt.

 Our unique approach helps our clients tend to their own recovery instead of worrying about recovering their fair share of damages caused by their accident and move on in health as soon as possible.